samuel-sjoden/obsidian-vault/content/Thunderbots/Thunderbots Projects/UART Communication & Autoflash.md

 > Can I get component number of the board we use to convert USB to UART.

 > Is it alright to leave a connection to the reset pin floating if another circuit is holding it in a defined state?
 Thinking about connecting pins from UART  plug to the boot circuit which would allow autoflash and boot when testing.
 The issue would be is when not in place they would be left exposed.

+> What is GPIO12 at boot?
+If it is held high, it brings refrence high for GPIO0 to 1.8V.
+The altium does not show anything connected.

+> I can see that some pins to the connector are directly shorted to the pins on the ESP.
+What was the plan with those pins?
 ## Experiments

 ### Testing Sending and Receiving Serial Signals